 secretary Moira said to me as I was leaving Dont worry Steve, he said

-same thing to John Laws when
+same thing to John Laws

 he sacked him.
 I told Lawsie about